 2024 Annual Meeting Highlights

-This hotel is in the heart of the city overlooking Grant Park (the Bean) and Lake Michigan.
+This hotel was located in heart of the city overlooking Grant Park (the Bean) and Lake Michigan.
 You will be just a 12 minute walk from the Art Institute of Chicago, a 18 minute walk to the Shedd Aquarium, a 30 minute walk (or 15 minute train ride) to shop on the Magnificent Mile, and a half hour train ride to The Museum of Science and Industry.

-The conference meeting will include keynote speakers and discussion groups.
-All topic areas relate to employment and recovery.
-Examples of topic areas include personal recovery stories; equity, diversity and inclusion for IPS; learning communities: new research findings, mental health and vocational rehabilitation partnerships for IPS; and international updates.
+We had participation from the five stakeholder groups: mental health leader, vocational rehabilitation leader, IPS trainer, family leader, and peer leader.
+The conference meeting included keynote speakers and discussion groups.
+Examples of topic areas included personal recovery stories; equity, diversity and inclusion for IPS; learning communities: new research findings, mental health and vocational rehabilitation partnerships for IPS; and international updates.

 2024 Annual Meeting Resources